Deepdwn/docs/content/changelog/version-0-22-0/index.md

 This leads to documents with a mix of tabs and spaces.

-With 0.22.0, the {{< keystroke "Tab" >}} will now insert a soft tab, either one or two spaces depending on alignment.
+With 0.22.0, the {{< keystroke "Tab" >}} key will now insert a soft tab, either one or two spaces depending on alignment.

 A future update will add a setting for tabs vs spaces, as well as the tab size.